Grady Jackson: Green Bay Packers

-First stint with Falcons
+Atlanta Falcons (first stint)

 In 2006, as a member of the Atlanta Falcons, Jackson led the league in tackles for a loss.
-On October 23, 2007, the Atlanta Falcons released Jackson.
+On October 23, 2007, the Falcons released Jackson.

 Jacksonville Jaguars

-On October 30, 2007 the Jacksonville Jaguars signed Jackson to a one-year contract.
+On October 30, 2007, the Jacksonville Jaguars signed Jackson to a one-year contract.

-Second stint with Falcons
+Atlanta Falcons (second stint)

 Jackson was re-signed by the Falcons on July 28, 2008.
 On December 2, 2008, the NFL reported that he had failed a drug test and they would further investigate the circumstances before deciding upon disciplinary action.

 Detroit Lions

 On March 4, 2009, Jackson was signed by the Detroit Lions.

 Jackson was released on March 5, 2010.